Thursday, January 10, 2008

 Millions of Conservative men will enthusiastically vote for a woman presidential candidate who shares their views.
 Unfortunately, such women are not available in this race.

 Sadly, some people on the Left can't fathom how an African-American like Justice Clarence Thomas holds beliefs at odds with their own.
 Some even suggest he is an "Uncle Tom".
-After hearing that explanation, one might ask - who is actually bigoted?
+After hearing that explanation, one might ask - who is bigoted?

-Similarly, for gender card-playing HS who continue to make excuses and stereotype reasons for male opposition to Ms. Clinton, one might ask - who is actually sexist?
+Similarly, for gender card-playing HS who continue to make excuses and stereotype reasons for male opposition to Ms. Clinton, one might ask - who is sexist?

 Tuesday, December 18, 2007